Harvard-ATG/huit-ondemand-user-docs/docs/package-management.md

 ```bash
 sbatch -c 4 spackEnvironment.sh environmentName
 ```

+Once you've submitted the job, you can check on the job's progress with slurm commands.
+For instance, you can see the state of your running jobs with the command `squeue -u $(whoami)`.
+A "state" of "CF" indicates your job is allocated to a job that is currently starting (or configuring), and a state of "R" indicates that your job is running.
+This command will also show you the job ID of your job, which you can use to view the output of your job.
+The output file will appear in the directory you started the job from as `slurm-$JOBID.out`, where `$JOBID` is your job ID.

 If you prefer to do this interactively, you can start an interactive Slurm session with an `salloc` command, then using `srun spack install`.
 However, this